Robin-G0/Python-Neural-Network-PoC/readme.md

 ## How We Built It

 This project leverages NumPy to create, train, and evaluate neural networks based on customizable configuration files.
 These files define:
-- Network layers
+- Network architectures
 - Input formats
+- Network layers and sizes
-- Training strategies
+- Activation functions

 We use a combination of multiple neural networks to make predictions to be able to compare the results and choose the best model for each step of the training process.
 We are also able to train multiple models at the same time or a specific model at a time.